ucb-rit/savio-training-intro-fall-2024/intro.md

 NOTE: you are charged for the entire node when running interactive jobs (as with batch jobs) except in the HTC and GPU (*_htc and *_gpu) partitions.

-# Running graphical interfaces interactively

-If you are running a graphical interface, we recommend you use [Savio's Open OnDemand interface](https://ood.brc.berkeley.edu) (more in a later slide), e.g.,

- - Jupyter Notebooks
- - RStudio
- - the MATLAB GUI
- - VS Code
- - remote desktop

 # Low-priority queue

 Condo users have access to the broader compute resource that is limited only by the size of partitions, under the *savio_lowprio* QoS (queue).
 However this QoS does not get a priority as high as the general QoSs, such as *savio_normal* and *savio_debug*, or all the condo QoSs, and it is subject to preemption when all the other QoSs become busy.